oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

   </tbody>
 </table>

-The polyfill handles for both named and anonymous layers as well as layers that are nested within each other.
+The polyfill handles both named and anonymous layers as well as layers that are nested within each other.

 One of the highlights of cascade layers is how this at-rule can be used in conjunction with `@import` to create a new layer from an input source like so: